Augsburg student finds the Twin Cities a ‘sweet spot’ for jazz

 Jackson has found that his first few months at Augsburg have influenced his jazz—and his work ethic—in positive ways.

 “Jazz reflects your whole day…from the shower you took this morning to the people you talk to,” he said.
-And, the College’s “environment to improve” has strengthened his dedication to practicing his instruments and to completing his school work.
+And, the University’s “environment to improve” has strengthened his dedication to practicing his instruments and to completing his school work.